linuxhw/hw-probe/README.md

 Offline view
 ------------

-Create your probes collection view for offline use:
+Save your probes HTML view to a directory for offline use:

     sudo hw-probe -import DIR